 From time to time, the Corporation engages in discussions and activities with respect to possible acquisitions, sales of assets, business combinations, or joint ventures intended to complement or expand its business, some of which may be significant transactions and involve significant risks and uncertainties.
-The Corporation may not realize the anticipated benefit from any of the transactions it pursues and may have difficulty incorporating or integrating any acquired business.
+The Corporation may not realize the anticipated benefit from any of the transactions it pursues, and may have difficulty incorporating or integrating any acquired business.
 Regardless of whether it consummates any such transaction, the negotiation of a potential transaction (including associated litigation), as well as the integration of any acquired business, could entail significant costs and cause diversion of management's time and resources and disrupt business operations.
 The Corporation could face several challenges in the consolidation and integration of information technology, accounting systems, personnel and operations.

 If the Corporation determines to sell individual properties or other assets or businesses, it will benefit from the net proceeds realized from such sales.
-However, revenues may suffer in the long term due to the disposition of a revenue-generating asset, or the timing of such dispositions may be poor, causing the Corporation to fail to realize the full value of the disposed asset, all of which may diminish its ability to repay its indebtedness at maturity.
+However, revenues may be affected in the long term due to the disposition of a revenue-generating asset, the timing of such dispositions may be poor, causing the Corporation to fail to realize the full value of the disposed asset, or the terms of such dispositions may be overly restrictive or may result in defavourable post-closing price adjustments if some conditions are not met, all of which may diminish its ability to repay its indebtedness at maturity.